-The District's PACE program provides financing for projects between \$250,000 and \$10,000,000 located in the District.
-The combined debt on the property (including the PACE loan) cannot exceed 90% of the property value.
-Though not stipulated in statute, UI has established eligibility and underwriting guidelines for PACE.
+The District's PACE program provides financing for projects with a minimum project size of \$100,000 that are located in the District.
+UI has established eligibility and underwriting guidelines for PACE.
 This includes a maximum combined PACE and mortgage loan-to-value ratio of 80%; a minimum debt-service coverage ratio of 1.2; and a cap on the PACE lien of no more than 20% of property value.